 You’ll find that elsewhere by Googling that phrase, ‘the longest joke in the world.’
 That version, though an interesting story, is nearly 11,000 words long, most of it unrelated build up, not joke setup.
-Mine is 230 words, or about 2% of the original length.
+Mine is 203 words, or about 2% of the original length.
 For this punchline, it’s still too long.

-“I won’t bite,” the snake says.
+“I won’t bite,” it says.

 Must be the heat.
 He puts the window down.
 “What’s the deal?
 Why are you out here?”

-“Yup.
-But I know some not dumb things.
+“True.
+I know some not dumb things.
 Stick around and I’ll teach you the secrets of immortality, unending wealth, and how to put a USB stick in the right way the first time.”

-“It’s that way,” pointing with its tail.
+“Thataway,” pointing with its tail.

-Then he realizes the snake is sunning itself right there.
+The snake is sunning itself right there.

 He keeps going, figuring, better Nate than lever.